VanyaMark/fototeca-uf1844-ironhack/fototeca-explained.md

     });
     ```

-This documentation outlines the setup, routes, and data management for the Fototeca application, providing a clear explanation of the server-side logic and template rendering.
+This documentation provides a comprehensive overview of the Fototeca application, covering setup, routes, error management, and handling asynchronous operations.
+It ensures that the application runs smoothly and provides a good user experience.